Alan Landers: Anti-smoking advocacy

 In 1987, he was diagnosed with lung cancer and later emphysema and cancer of the larynx, and had coronary artery bypass surgery, all of which he attributed to a lifetime of heavy smoking.
 Part of his right lung was removed in 1988, which led him to stop smoking for a few years.
 He resumed the habit in 1992, stopping a year later when he lost part of his right lung due to cancer.

 He became an anti-smoking advocate, calling himself "Winston Man", attributing his health problems to his smoking.
 Landers traveled to lobby for tobacco reform before the United States Congress and the World Health Organization.

 He filed a lawsuit in 1995 against the R. J. Reynolds Tobacco Company, makers of Winston, claiming that the company's cigarettes had exposed him to health risks without adequate warning.
-An R. J. Reynolds spokesman stated at the time suit was filed that Landers was free to read the warnings that appeared on cigarette packages in the period when he was modeling.
+An R. J. Reynolds spokesman stated at the time the suit was filed that Landers was free to read the warnings that appeared on cigarette packages in the period when he was modeling.
 The case was scheduled for trial in April 2009, six weeks after his death, and his attorney was considering how to proceed with the matter.

 In a magazine interview in early 2000, he stated that "Looking back on my career, I am ashamed that I helped promote such a lethal and addictive product to the children and adults of this country."

 When asked how he could have ignored the health risks of smoking, particularly after the addition of the Surgeon General's official 1964 report linking cancer to smoking, he insisted in a 2000 interview with Jane Brody of The New York Times that "at no time was I ever told that cigarettes could be dangerous to my health".
 His attorney noted that whatever Landers knew about the risks of smoking, "He knew a lot less than R. J. Reynolds did."

 In an interview with the South Florida Sun-Sentinel, Landers stated that "When I got the diagnosis, I thought about killing myself, but that didn't last.
 The tobacco companies have been waiting for me to die for years and I haven't.
 I'm not going to give them the satisfaction of beating me."

 He died from cancer of the larynx on February 27, 2009, at his home in Lauderhill, Florida, after surviving his previous bouts with lung cancer as well as heart disease.